IACAT 2021: Call for papers is now open!

 Work unit at the GEBF 2019

 The work unit Educational Psychology with its focus on Counselling, Measurement, and Evaluation contributed three talks to this year’s Conference of the Society for Empirical Educational Research (GEBF) in Cologne.
-Andreas Frey gave a talk about the use of computerized adaptive testing in repeated small sample surveys, Shirin Esmaeili-Bijarsari gave a talk about the acceptance of criterion-referenced computerized adaptive university exams from students, and Aron Fink gave a talk about influencing factors on the intention of lecturers to use (adaptive) computerized university exams.
+Prof. Dr. Andreas Frey gave a talk about the use of computerized adaptive testing in repeated small sample surveys, Shirin Esmaeili-Bijarsari gave a talk about the acceptance of criterion-referenced computerized adaptive university exams from students, and Aron Fink gave a talk about influencing factors on the intention of lecturers to use (adaptive) computerized university exams.

 February 28th, 2019